anders-biostat/linked-charts/docs/rlc/api.md

 You can read more about different properties [here](https://anders-biostat.github.io/linked-charts/rlc/tutorials/props.html) .

-* `value`- matrix of values that will be displayed as a heatmap.
+*   `value` - matrix of values that will be displayed as a heatmap.

-* `rowLabel, colLabel`- vector of labels for all rows or columns.
+*   `rowLabel, colLabel` - vector of labels for all rows or columns.

-* `showDendogramRow, showDendogramCol`- whether to show dendograms when rows or columns areclustered.
-Even if these properties are set to`FALSE`, rows and columns can still be clustered.
+*   `showDendogramRow, showDendogramCol` - whether to show dendrograms when rows or columns are clustered.
+Even if these properties are set to `FALSE` , rows and columns can still be clustered.

-* `clusterRows, clusterCols`- whether rows or columns should be clustered.
-If theseproperties are set to`FALSE`, rows and columns can still be clustered later using the instrumentpanel.
+*   `clusterRows, clusterCols` - whether rows or columns should be clustered.
+If these properties are set to `FALSE` , rows and columns can still be clustered later using the instrument panel.

-* `mode`- one of`"default", "svg", "canvas"`.
-Defines, whether to display heatmap asan SVG or Canvas object.`"default"`mode switches between the two, turning heatmap into Canvasimage, when there are too many cell, and into SVG object otherwise.
+*   `mode` - one of `"default", "svg", "canvas"` .
+Defines, whether to display heatmap as an SVG or Canvas object. `"default"` mode switches between the two, turning heatmap into Canvas image, when there are too many cell, and into SVG object otherwise.

-* `heatmapRow, heatmapCol`- default order of rows and columns of the heatmap.
+*   `heatmapRow, heatmapCol` - default order of rows and columns of the heatmap.

-* `showValue`- if`TRUE`, values will be shown as text in each cell.
+*   `showValue` - if `TRUE` , values will be shown as text in each cell.

+*   `informText` - text that appears when the mouse cursor moves over an element.
+Unlike `label` , completely overwrites the tooltip content with a custom HTML code.
+Must be a matrix of characters (HTML code for each cell).

  Style settings

-* `rowTitle, colTilte`- titles for rows and columns (similar to axes titles).
+*   `rowTitle, colTilte` - titles for rows and columns (similar to axes titles).

-* `palette`- vector of colours to construct a colour scale.
+*   `palette` - a vector of colours to construct a colour scale.

-* `colourDomain`- domain of the colour scale.
-All values outside it willbe clamped to its edges.
+*   `colourDomain` - domain of the colour scale.
+All values outside it will be clamped to its edges.

  Interactivity settings

-* `on_click`- function, to be called, when one of the cells is clicked.
-Gets a vector of row and column indicesof the clicked cell as its arguments.
+*   `on_click` - a function, to be called when one of the cells is clicked.
+Gets a vector of row and column indices of the clicked cell as its arguments.

-* `on_mouseover`- function, to be called, when mouse hovers over one of the cells.Gets a vector of row and column indices of the clicked cell as its arguments.
+*   `on_mouseover` - a function, to be called when the mouse hovers over one of the cells.
+Gets a vector of row and column indices of the clicked cell as its arguments.

-* `on_mouseout`- function, to be called, when mouse moves away from one of the cells.
+*   `on_mouseout` - a function, to be called when the mouse moves away from one of the cells.

-* `on_marked`- function, to be called, when any of the cells are selected (marked)or deselected.
-Use[`getMarked`](#getmarked)function to get the IDs of the currently marked cells.
-To mark cells,select them with your mouse while holding theShiftkey.
+*   `on_marked` - a function, to be called when any of the cells are selected (marked) or deselected.
+Use [`getMarked`](#getmarked) function to get the IDs of the currently marked cells.
+To mark cells, select them with your mouse while holding the Shift key.

+ Legend settings

+*   `legend_width` - width of the legend in pixels.
+The default value is 200.

+*   `legend_height` - height of the legend in pixels.
+By default, it is equal to the height of the chart.

+*   `legend_sampleHeight` - height of a single key of the legend in pixels.
+The default value is 20.

+*   `legend_ncol` - number of columns to order several legends.
+By default, this is defined from the number of legends to reach close to a square shape.

+*   `legend_container` - a DOM element of the web page where to place the legend.
+By default, the legend is positioned to the right from the chart in a table cell specifically made for it.
+This should be a valid CSS selector.
+If the specified element does not exist, the legend will be added to the web page's body.

  Global chart settings

-* `width`- width of the chart in pixels.
+*   `width` - width of the chart in pixels.

-* `heigth`- height of the chart in pixels.
+*   `heigth` - height of the chart in pixels.

-* `plotWidth`- width of the plotting area in pixels.
+*   `plotWidth` - width of the plotting area in pixels.

-* `plotHeight`- height of the plotting area in pixels.
+*   `plotHeight` - height of the plotting area in pixels.

-* `paddings`- padding sizes in pixels.
-Must be a list with all the following fields:`"top", "bottom", "left", "right"`.
+*   `paddings` - padding sizes in pixels.
+Must be a list with all the following fields: `"top", "bottom", "left", "right"` .

-* `title`- title of the chart.
+*   `title` - a title of the chart.

-* `titleX, titleY`- coordinates of the chart title.
+*   `titleX, titleY` - coordinates of the chart title.

-* `titleSize`- font-size of the chart title.
+*   `titleSize` - font-size of the chart title.

-* `showLegend`- whether or not to show the legend.
+*   `showLegend` - whether or not to show the legend.

-* `showPanel`- whether of not to show the instrument panel (gray triangle in the upper-left corner of the chart).
+*   `showPanel` - whether of not to show the instrument panel (grey triangle in the upper-left corner of the chart).

-* `transitionDuration`- duration of the transitions between any two states of the chart.
-If 0,no animated transition is shown.
-It can be useful to turn the transition off, when lots of frequentchanges happen to the chart.
+*   `transitionDuration` - duration of the transitions between any two states of the chart.
+If 0, no animated transition is shown.
+It can be useful to turn the transition off, when lots of frequent changes happen to the chart.

 ## Examples